 \section{Introduction}

 This paper lies at the interface of two themes in geometric group theory that have attracted a lot of attention of late: convex cocompact subgroups of mapping class groups, and cubulable hyperbolic groups.
 Let $ 1 \to H \to G \to Q \to 1$ be an exact sequence with $H$ a closed surface group and $Q$ a convex cocompact subgroup of $MCG(S)$.
 It follows that $G$ is hyperbolic.
-In fact convex cocompactness of $Q$ is equivalent to hyperbolicity of $G$ \cite{farb-coco,hamen,kl-coco}.
+In fact convex cocompactness of $Q$ is equivalent to hyperbolicity of $G$ \cite{farb-coco,hamen} {(see also \cite[Theorem 1.2]{kl-coco} where other equivalent notions of convex cocompactness are given)}.
 The only known examples of convex cocompact subgroups $Q$ of $MCG(S)$ are virtually free.
 Cubulable groups, by which we mean groups acting freely, properly discontinuously and cocompactly by isometries (cellular isomorphisms) on a CAT(0) cube complex, have been objects of much attention over the last few years particularly due to path-breaking work of Agol and Wise.
 In this paper, we shall address the following question that lies at the interface of these two themes: \begin{qn} Let